 2.1.9) Touch the home button on the application between trials in order to consistently start from the first level.

-2.1.10) Ask the participants to retrieve all 25 words within the levels of the computerized tablet using the same procedure as the practice portion, with the exception that prompts are not given.
+2.1.10) Ask the participant to retrieve all 25 words within the levels of the computerized tablet using the same procedure as the practice portion, with the exception that prompts are not given.

-2.1.11) If a symbol cannot be retrieved, tell the participant that by turning the page of the image booklet, the item can be skipped. say: “if you can’t find a symbol, you can turn the page in the booklet and we will try the next one”.
+2.1.11) If a symbol cannot be retrieved, tell the participant that by turning the page of the image booklet, the item can be skipped.

 2.1.12) Score items as correct if the participant correctly selects the symbol that matches the target in the booklet.